Coursera Quantum Computing For Everyone - An Introduction 4.1 (113 reviews)

 What you’ll learn

-• Quantum gates and circuits: the Hadamard gate, the CNOT gate, and how they combine into circuits that perform quantum algorithms
+• Quantum gates and how they combine into quantum circuits

 Course structure